monarch-initiative/monarch-app/CONTRIBUTING.md

 *Note*: You may have to resolve some permissions issues with solr in order to download and start monarch solr.

 #### Testing
 In order to perform testing a few more steps may be needed.

 ## Backend
 For detailed information on running the backend please refer to the README.md and CONTRIBUTING.md file in the backend directory.
-Additional information
+Additional information can be find in the [documentation]()

 ## Frontend

+# Deploying to Monarch

+For documentation on deploying to monarch please see the [online documentation]